 The Bad: But That Doesn't Mean It's All Healthy

 It's not that surprising that hamburgers and fries are full of calories.
 But what about typical "healthy" fare like veggie burgers?
 Those are calorie bombs, too—a veggie burger at Five Guys is 440 calories with 15 grams of fat, according to the official restaurant nutrition information.
 Not to mention, plenty of customers say the food is extra greasy.

 "None of this food is good in any way, shape, or form," one customer wrote on Yelp.
 "At least [it isn't] frozen," he concludes.

 The Good: They Pay Close Attention to Food Safety

 "How would you like your burger cooked?"
 That's a question you'll never hear at Five Guys.
 The store is committed to food safety, so all burgers are cooked well done—no medium rare, rare, or even medium burgers are served at the store.
 Chances are good you'll never realize they're well-done, though, since the freshness of the bun and other ingredients will be more than a welcome distraction.

 The Bad: But They Don't Use Timers

 Five Guys insists on thoroughly cooking burgers, but one of their other practices raises some eyebrows around here.
 The store doesn't believe in using timers in the kitchen because "good cooks should know when the food is done."
 That's all well and great, but no one is perfect and things happen.
 Timers take some of the guesswork out of cooking and help ensure everything is cooked and done—which is important when you're feeding mass amounts of people.
 That said, we're sure they use thermometers since most health departments require foods to be cooked to a certain temperature.
-Speaking of kitchen tools, check out these 20 Genius Healthy Cooking Gadgets.

 The Good: They Treat Their Employees Well